saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 [Back to Top](#top)

+## Nodes Component Overview & Roles in a Kubernetes Cluster

 We will talk about building a Kubernetes cluster in the following articles.

-  ### **1.Kube-APIS ERVER**
+### kube-apiserver

-  - Acts as the front-end for the Kubernetes control plane.
+   - The central control point for the entire cluster.
-  - Handles API requests and provides access to the cluster's state.
+   - Handles RESTful API requests to perform CRUD operations on resources (pods, services, etc.).
+   - The component that exposes the API server.

+### kube-scheduler

+   - Watches newly created Pods and assigns them to a worker node based on resource availability and constraints.
+   - Ensures efficient resource utilization.

+   ### - kube-controller-manager
+   ### - etcd
+   ### - kubelet
+   ### - kube-proxy
+   ### - Container Runtime Interface(CRI)
+   ### - coredns

   ### **2.ETCD**